uttamkamar/ushare-backend/README.md

 1. Create a `.env` file in the root directory based on the `.env.example` template.
 2. Set your environment variables in the `.env` file, including email configurations, MongoDB connection, etc.

-## Screenshots

-Insert screenshots of your application here.

 ## Contributing